Resources

 IEP

-Individualized Education Program - a legal document under IDEA that defines special education services for students with disabilities.
+Individualized Education Program - a legal document under IDEA that defines special education services (speech therapy, occupational therapy, and behavioral support) for students with disabilities.

 Title IX